-Lifesaving partnerships:
+Lifesaving partnerships

 Through our collaborative work with the ambulance service, we have taken on a role previously undertaken by our police forces, by responding where a person has collapsed behind closed doors.
 Of our non-fire related calls 30% are assisting members of our communities who have 'collapsed behind closed doors'.
 We have responded to 561 (2019-20), 618 (2020-21), and 600 (2021-22) of these in the last across our Service area.
 Cothree years.
-It is estimated that this provided our police forces savings of £56,000 per year since 2019.
+These attendances have represented cashable and non-cashable savings for our police forces.